An appendix to a dissertation

 Table 1 in Appendix 2 presents an overview of the correspondence with company X.

-It is common to capitalize “Appendix” when referring to a specific annex, but it is not mandatory; you could instead choose to write it in all lowercase.
+It is common to capitalize “Appendix” when referring to a specific appendix, but it is not mandatory; you could instead choose to write it in all lowercase.
 The key is just to make sure that you are consistent throughout your entire dissertation.
 (Just as it is generally important to be consistent in how you capitalize headings and titles in a dissertation.)

 Please note that lowercase should always be used if you are referring to appendices in general, and not a specific appendix.
 For instance, “The appendices to this dissertation include additional information about both the survey and the interviews.”

 Either spelling can be used in connection with attachments to a written document, but “appendices” is more common (including in APA Style).
 Consistency is again key.

 The simplest option is to add your appendices after the main body of your text (namely after the reference list).
 If this is what you do, just continue with the same page numbering.
 Another option is to put the appendices in a separate document that is delivered with your dissertation.